exploring self-realization, sacred personhood, and full humanity

 K. None of them held the key, Dear.

 K. The key is more than a pretty face.
 "The comfort" of companionship and animal thrill, for a time, seems so overwhelmingly satisfying -- no wonder John and Mary smile such big smiles for the cameras on their wedding day.
-For a while, they really believe it; they're convinced they've found the holy grail of happiness in each other.
+For a while, they really believe it; they're really convinced they've found the holy grail of happiness in each other.
 But mere comfort and thrill will yet devolve to "barren wilderness without blossoming rose."
 Those biggest smiles of their lives have a "nasty habit of disappearing overnight."

 E. I'll say it again -- for me it was so astonishing that these "perfect" women could not make me feel whole.
-I think my amazement was rooted in the fact that they weren't just ordinary girls, they were super-girls, much more than pretty faces -- wonderful persons in every way.
+I think my amazement was rooted in the fact that they weren't just ordinary girls, they were super-girls, much more than pretty faces -- wonderful and talented persons.
 Sometimes, to this day, at a late hour in the darkness, as Spirit instructs me, I still find myself astounded at this disconnect with them.
 And yet -- there it is!
 I feel "the emptiness” in their stellar presence -- “the joy” is missing; and in those moments of late-night clarity, I see plainly that if I were to be with one of them, I would soon make both of us miserable.

 I'm no good to anyone after loving you...